Our Mission

 Our goal is to build a strong community where compassion, health, and an authentic connection to Mother Earth and each other is valued.

 Blessing Farm and Forest is located on a residential property in the lower South Hill.
-Our moving-parts farm play yard is on a 3/4 acre parcel of land with beautiful gardens, fruit trees, wild areas and a young permaculture food forest.
-We have a small flock of friendly chickens, several fluffy bunnies, two cats and two adorable miniature fainting goats we care for everyday.
+Our moving-parts farm play yard is on a 3/4 acre parcel of land with whimsical gardens, fruit trees, wild areas and a young permaculture food forest.
+We have a small flock of friendly chickens, several fluffy bunnies, domestic quail, two cats and two entertaining miniature goats we care for everyday.
 The unique, magical Ben Burr forest is only a stone’s throw away where the children spend time hiking, exploring and playing.

 Our Program

 Blessing Farm and Forest is an outdoor, mixed-age program that carries a strong focus of rhythm, repetition and reverence.
 Our goal is to give children the gift of ample unstructured time playing freely outdoors.
-We want children to develop grit, confidence and independence while at the same time connecting deeply to nature and each other.
+We want children to develop confidence, independence and resilience while at the same time connecting deeply to nature and each other.
 Through warm, loving relationships between the teachers, students and animals, we strive to foster a strong sense of connection, empathy and compassion for others, including our animal and plant friends.

 How do we express this mission in the structure of our program?